-6.10.5 Harvey's reproduction experiments
+6.7.5 Harvey's reproduction experiments

 William Harvey was a scientist in the 17 century who wanted to explain how copulation resulted in offspring.
 He chose to study deer during their mating season.
-He would slaughter the deer after the mating, in order to observe the development of offspring in the uterus.
+He would kill the deer after the mating, in order to observe the development of offspring in the uterus at different stages after mating.

-The current theory suggested that the male produces an egg that is activated by menstrual blood, and then develops into a foetus in the human uterus.
+The theory at the time suggested that the male produces an egg that is activated by menstrual blood, and then develops into a foetus in the human uterus.